dcdxy/dcdxy.github.io/_projects/1_project.md

 img: assets/img/12.jpg
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications: peaKO
 ---

-PeaKO identifies motifs relevant to ChIP-seq experiments by combining two differential analysis approaches.
-It often improves elucidation of the target motif over other methods and highlights the benefits of knockout controls.
+<b>PeaKO identifies motifs relevant to ChIP-seq experiments by combining two differential analysis approaches.</b> It often improves elucidation of the target motif over other methods and highlights the benefits of knockout controls.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+I developed peaKO during my MSc at the University of Toronto.
+I used Snakemake to write the main workflow that ties together a series of Python scripts.
+The name "peaKO" comes from "peak" and "KO", but it's also a reference to the name my grandma would have chosen for a hedgehog :)

     ---
     layout: page